monbro/chrome-extension-pagenote-for-notion/README.md

 ### Using the Dashboard

 - Click the "📊" chart icon in the side panel toolbar to open the Dashboard
-- Here you can view, search, and manage all your saved notes across all domains
+- **Open Website** - Visit the original webpage where you took the note
+- **View in Notion** - Open the note's entry directly in your Notion database
+- **Delete** - Remove the note permanently (archives it in Notion)

 ### Context Menu

 - Highlight text on any webpage
 - Right-click and select "Add selection to note" to append the text to the current note

-### Export & Import

-- **Export**: Click the "📥 Export" button to download all your notes as a JSON file
+- Text is automatically formatted and saved

+### Opening Notes in Notion

-- **Import**: Click the "📤 Import" button to restore notes from a previously exported JSON file
+- **From Side Panel**: Click the "🔗 Notion" button to open the current note in Notion
+- **From Dashboard**: Click "View in Notion" on any note card to open it directly in your Notion database
+- Notes are stored with their full database entry, including all properties

-### Domain-Based Behavior
+### Domain-Based Panel Behavior

-- Notes are organized by domain (e.g., all `example.com` pages share the same panel state)
+- The side panel automatically opens for notes on enabled domains
-- When you enable notes for a domain, the panel becomes available for all tabs on that domain
+- When you switch to a different domain, the panel automatically closes
-- Each URL still maintains its own unique note content
+- When you return to a domain where you've taken notes, the panel is ready to use
+- This keeps your browsing experience clean and focused

 ## Keyboard Shortcuts